stakecube/scc-multitool/README.md

 Auto IPV6 should function with standard Ubuntu Server installs without modification

-IS NOT designed for Desktop GUI Ubuntu installs (Will not most likely work correctly)
+Is NOT designed for Desktop GUI Ubuntu installs (Will not most likely work correctly or at all)

 -----------------------------------------------------------------------------------------------